 This large drop in solve times is mostly due to better technology and materials used in manufacturing.
 The plastics that are used now are a more durable and often softer type of plastic that reduces friction.
 The puzzle pieces themselves are designed with grooves to reduce friction.
 The puzzle’s core is made more flexible which allows for better corner cutting and fewer lockups.
 Special lubricants have also been introduced in the past few years to reduce friction even further.

-The most recent technology to be introduced to speed cubing that has had a huge impact on solve times is adding magnets to the inside of the pieces.
+One of the most recent technology to be introduced to speed cubing that has had a huge impact on solve times is adding magnets to the inside of the pieces.
 It has helped improve the solve experience so much that magnetized cubes are now the preferred puzzle of most speed cubers.
 This trend started when cubers began to disassemble puzzles and glue tiny magnets in each piece.
 It didn’t take long for manufacturers to catch on.
-Now most of the top manufactures have released magnetized speed cubes.
+Now, most of the top manufactures have released magnetized speed cubes.

 How do magnets help?

-Magnetizing the puzzle allows it to almost snap into place after making a turn.
+Magnetizing the puzzle allows it to snap into place after making a turn.
 This is a huge advantage when you’re turning the puzzle multiple times per second.
 It keeps the puzzle in its cubic shape and reduces lockups even more.
-It does add a little weight to the puzzle but most cubers don’t mind and even prefer the heavier feel.
+It does add a little weight to the puzzle, but most cubers don’t mind or even prefer the heavier feel.

 With so many advancements in speed cubes, some might argue that we’re very close to reaching the fastest solve times humanly possible.
-I guess we’ll just have to wait and see.
+We’ll just have to wait and see.